Here are the books we read last month and what we thought of them…

 Taliesin (The Pendragon Cycle, Book 1) by Stephen R. Lawhead

 The Pendragon Cycle is Lawhead’s unique take on the Arthurian legends.
 He weaves the myth of Atlantis with Fifth and Sixth century Britain to create a world that is both believable and fantastic all at the same time.
 The story is engaging and vibrant.
 The themes are rich and complex.
 The characters are bigger than life yet completely relatable.
-I’ve read this series at least seven times and I never tire of venturing back into the world of bards and warriors, princesses and prophets, priests and kings.
+I’ve read this series at least seven times.
+Yet I never tire of venturing back into the world of bards and warriors, princesses and prophets, priests and kings.

 Harry Potter and the Chamber of Secrets by J. K. Rowling